 The Most Annoying Fall Pests and How to Manage Them

-Fall is the season where bugs and other pests start seeking warmer areas to settle in before the cold hits—and that makes your home a popular destination.
+Fall is the season where bugs and other pests start seeking warmer areas to settle in before the cold hits.
+That makes your home a popular destination.
 Here's how to manage fall's most annoying pests.

 Managing Box-Elder Bugs

 Late summer and fall are the best times to control box-elder bugs.
 Seal possible entry points with caulk or spray foam.
 Install door sweeps on exterior entry doors and a rubber seal along the bottom of garage doors.
 Also replace damaged window and door screens as well as those around roof and soffit vents.

 To get rid of box-elder bugs, you can use an insecticide around the outside of the building when they start to cluster in late summer.
 Incidentally, if you see box-elder bugs clustering around the outside of a structure in spring, they are headed out and away from the house and there is no need to use an insecticide.
 Here are more ways to get rid of box-elder bugs.

 Ladybugs might be good luck, but their lookalike cousin could be bad news.
 North America does have native ladybugs, but the slightly bigger Asian lady beetle was imported to the United States in 1916 in hopes of keeping other insect pest populations down, according to the U.S. Department of Agriculture (USDA).
 Over the years more were introduced around the country, and the pest control worked well — too well.
 Their populations expanded so much they’ve become a nuisance.